ankitbishtkec/TweetOnBlockchain/README.md

 4- **Rather than hacking our views block chain, why someone will not make its own different block chain network ? like dictators can create new one :**

 One can do so.
-But once a given blockchain catches on in public it is difficult to change it.
+But once a given blockchain catches on in public it is difficult to change it dominance.
 The first movers advantage will help too.
-Like Bitcoin has remained dominant crypto currency, despite lot of new crypto currencies have come.
+Like Bitcoin has remained dominant crypto currency, despite lot of new crypto currencies have come and gone.